 You may be thirsty, but nobody, nobody will believe you.

-So for many women the Gateways Club was the only relaxing and affordable place they had to go.
+So for many women, especially if you preferred the company of other women, the Gateways Club was the only relaxing and affordable place you had to go.

 After entering a dull green door on Bramerton Street there was a steep set of steps leading down to the cloakroom (looked after usually by Gina) and the entrance to the club.
 The smokey windowless cellar-like room was only 35ft long and featured a bar at one end ‘manned’ usually by Smithy.
 Entertainment was a fruit-machine by a pillar in the centre and a jukebox opposite the bar.
 It was never known whether Gina and Smithy were a couple (Ted eventually died in 1979) but many suspected they were.